alextanhongpin/evolutionary-architecture/workflow.md

 - A process manager will retain state between messages, and will contain logic in order to determine which action should be taken in response to a message (for example, transitioning state or sending another message).
 - Some frameworks incorrectly refer to these as sagas.
 - Process Manager is a processing unit that it's existing in order to mantain the state of the sequence and determine the next processing step based on intermediate results.
 It's a routing pattern.
 It's more like an Orchestrator Saga.
+- Process manager transforms events into commands.
+Events are fed into the state-machine to produce a command.
+See [11].

 # Saga